namnh06/entropy-market-maker/README.md

 cd entropy-market-maker
 yarn install

-## Set mangoAccountName in entropy-market-maker/params/quote_params.json file to reflect the name of your Entropy Account
+## Set entropyAccountName in entropy-market-maker/params/quote_params.json file to reflect the name of your Entropy Account
 ```

 ## Run via terminal